-We passed out pads and pencils and asked them to list the ten most important things in their life, explaining that “things” could mean anything from people to ideas to material possessions-anything they felt they couldn’t live without.
+We passed out pads and pencils and asked them to list the ten most important things in their life.
+Then we explained that “things” could mean anything from people to ideas to material possessions —anything they felt they couldn’t live without.

-We strongly encouraged the kids to make choices based on their true feelings and beliefs, explaining that the root of the word belief means “to live by.”
+We strongly encouraged the kids to make choices based on their true feelings and beliefs.
+It was explained that the root of the word belief means “to live by.”
 Their decisions should be based on what they were prepared to live by, not just what they thought sounded impressive.

-Next we told them to choose two they would give up, decreasing their list to eight items.
-For some, choosing was easy; for others it was a little more painful and time consuming.
+Next we told them to choose two they would give up.
+This decreased their list to eight items.
+For some, choosing was easy.
+For others it was a little more painful and time consuming.